EmmanuelSnr1/StocXTuneAPI/README.md

   - Test holdings controller to see if holdings are properly fetched from the database. - Done
   - Fix convertTransactionDTOsToHoldings method. - Done
   - Modify calculate holdings to include cash holdings as well.
+  - Make holdings to be computed on the fly from now onwards
   -
 - Debug transaction Service
   - Make sure additional fields added in the front end are included in the transaction service.